-The QuEST Forum subject-matter experts issued the following Information Alerts to clarify issues in the past.
+The TIA-BPC (formerly QuEST Forum) subject-matter experts issued the following Information Alerts to clarify issues in the past.
 These Alerts are no longer applicable due to the passage of time, the issuance of a new release of TL 9000, or other cause.
 They are retained here solely to assist in understanding the evolution of TL 9000.

 See the list of currently active alerts.